DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 Said Ashlan while taking out new gum.
 Despite his carefree remark, Kai could see his expression to stiffen.

-[Foreign gods are even more cunning than we, humans, are.]
+[Sidhes are even more cunning than we, humans, are.]

 It looked like it spoke to <span title="jp. 内心 Not sure about context here.">inner thoughts</span> of Ashlan.
 And Jeanne's voice was tensed as if she spoke from personal experience.